 The police kept firing.
 They emptied their entire supply of ammunition into the car, firing about 130 rounds in all.
 By the time the smoke cleared, Bonnie Parker and Clyde Barrow were dead.
 Bonnie was 23 years old.
 Clyde was 24.

 The Grisly Aftermath: Photos Of Bonnie And Clyde’s Death Scene

-The scene of Bonnie and Clyde’s death quickly descended into chaos with local looters trying to get a piece of the gangsters before the coroner arrived.
-One man tried to cut off Clyde’s ear, another took pieces of Bonnie’s bloodstained dress.
-By the time the authorities came to remove the bodies, there was a growing crowd full of people trying to get in on the action.
+The scene of Bonnie and Clyde’s death quickly descended into chaos.
+Police struggled to beat back looters who were determined to snatch a souvenir.
+One man took pieces of Bonnie’s bloodstained dress and another tried to cut off Clyde’s ear.
+By the time the authorities came to remove the bodies, there was a massive crowd of people around the corpses.

-Riddled with bullet holes and bloodstains, it was a popular tourist attraction that was displayed at fairs, amusement parks, and flea markets for almost 40 years, before it settled at Whiskey Pete’s Hotel and Casino in Primm, Nevada.
-Alongside the brutal photos of Bonnie and Clyde’s death scene, the car serves as a haunting reminder of the bloody end of two of American history’s most infamous outlaws.
+In the aftermath of their death in 1934, Clyde’s stolen Ford V8 — often dubbed the “death car” — made its rounds across the country.
+Riddled with bullet holes and bloodstains, it was a popular tourist attraction displayed at fairs, amusement parks, and flea markets for almost 40 years, before it ultimately settled at Whiskey Pete’s Hotel and Casino in Primm, Nevada.

 In 1967, the notorious duo got a fresh boost of celebrity thanks to the release of the Oscar-winning movie Bonnie and Clyde.
 In the film, the couple is glamorously depicted by Faye Dunaway and Warren Beatty.

 More recently in 2019, they were portrayed yet again in the Netflix movie The Highwaymen — proving that the public’s fascination with Bonnie and Clyde hasn’t faded, even though nearly a century has passed since they died.